rust-lang/book/src/ch19-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch19-patterns-and-matching/no-listing-05-destructuring-structs-and-tuples/src/main.rs:here}}
 ```

-This code lets us break complex types into their component parts so we can use
+This code lets us break complex types into their component parts so that we can
-the values we’re interested in separately.
+use the values we’re interested in separately.

 Destructuring with patterns is a convenient way to use pieces of values, such
 as the value from each field in a struct, separately from each other.